Ultimate Guide to the Real Estate “iBuyers” in 2024

 Published by Brian E Adams on

 Perhaps you’ve seen a Google ad.
-Maybe you heard an Opendoor radio ad.
-Maybe you got something in the mail.
+Maybe you got something in the mail from Opendoor.

 Who are they and are they legit?